qianglise/python-for-hpc/content/cupy.md

 - CuPy random methods support the dtype argument.
 - Out-of-bounds indices and duplicate values in indices are handled differently.
 - Reduction methods return zero-dimension arrays.
+-->

+Here is various examples illustrating the differences:

 ### Cast behavior from float to integer